davidsantiago/stencil/README.md

 namespace; pass it some object that implements the `CacheProtocol` protocol from core.cache.
 In particular, during development, you might want to use a TTL cache with a very low TTL parameter, so that templates are reloaded as soon as you modify them.
+For example:

+    (stencil.loader/set-cache (clojure.core.cache/ttl-cache-factory {} :ttl 0))

 You can also work at an even lower-level, manually caching templates using the `cache` function and the functions related to accessing the cache, then